 Chauvel Tuesdays – Cult Cinema

-Chauvel Tuesdays brings you the best in cult cinema, every second Tuesday at 7:00pm from October 23.
-Contained within curated seasons, Chauvel Tuesdays presents a season of Westerns.
+Chauvel Tuesdays brings you the best in cult cinema, every Tuesday at 7:00pm from January 22 until February 26.
+Contained within curated seasons, Chauvel Tuesdays presents a season of Romance.

 Subscribe to the Chauvel Tuesdays e-news to receive our latest season updates and offers.

 Eternal Sunshine Of The Spotless Mind (2004) (M)